Keymasterkid/CrashWatch/README.md

 # CrashWatch - Rust Minicopter Crash Tracker

 A Discord bot that tracks Minicopter crashes in Rust.
-Created by BaseCode™ (keymasterkid).
+Created by OG69 Dev™ (keymasterkid).

 ## Features